-The Easiest Way to Dehydrate Fresh Apples and Make Dried Apple Chips10:07 AM
+The Easiest Way to Dehydrate Apples and Make Dried Apple Chips10:07 AM

-I loved eating apple chips as a kid, and it made me wonder how easy it would be to make dried apple chips.
+I loved eating apple chips as a kid, and it made me wonder how easy it would be to dehydrate apples.
 The chewy, crunchy snack is rather pricey at the grocery store, however, and with many people allowing their apples to fall -- and rot -- on the ground, it's easier than ever to scoop up a bushel of apples for free or cheap and make dried apple slices!

 (Even the buggy apples from our tree -- shown below -- work well for this project.
 We had an issue with codling moths in our apples this year.
 Drying them is the best use we could think of, besides homemade applesauce.)

 How to Dehydrate Apples

 Doing so is easy, provided you have a food dehydrator.
 I currently have two, the Ronco 5-tray and the Weston 10-tray.
 Either will work, but I like my Weston because it holds much more and has various temperature settings so that I can use the one that works best with my fruit.